maxchehab/user-sync/README.md

 # user-sync-api
-This api syncs a workspace's Slack directory while making use Slack's web api and webhooks.
+This api syncs a workspace's Slack directory while making use of Slack's web api and webhooks.

 ## Getting started
 ```bash